csgf/iort-portlet/docs/index.rst

 Usage
 ============

-To run the Monte Carlo simulation the user has to:
+To run the Monte Carlo simulations the user has to:

 - click on the *third* accordion of the portlet,